Written by Your FriendsOur goal, here at Best Company, is to provide you with honest, reliable information you need to find companies you can trust.

 According to the Bureau of Labor Statistics, workplace productivity is defined as "a measure of economic efficiency which shows how effectively economic inputs are converted into output"; in other words, its a ratio of the amount of resources a company invests into itself over the amount of resources it produces.
 More specifically, businesses will often use the metric "output per hour of all persons" as a way to determine workplace productivity.
 Essentially, employers measure an employee's actual output against his expected output.

 It should come as no surprise, that people who drink excessively are more likely to get hangovers; people who are hungover tend have poorer performances at work.
 Hangovers remain one of the most common causes of absenteeism and low work performance, and can last up to three days after the initial drinking. $179 billion suggest that there are enough people-gainfully employed people-are either missing work, or simply checking out while at work because of excessive drinking.
+If you are recovering in the workplace, check to see if there are any work benefits that will help you in the recovery process.

 Excessive drinking accounted for $25 billion in crime in 2010, or a little over 10 percent.
 And the National Council on Alcoholism and Drug Dependence, Inc. (NCADD) has a long list of statistics connecting excessive alcohol consumption to the increasing crime rate: